timlukins/pixelmor/README.md

 Finally, our attempt to then "do something" with the result of the data proves rather contrived.
 If anything, we have done the "Big Data" part, but not the "Data Science" to offer up true insight and value (although it is a nice example of a colour histogram!).
 Many of the difficult high-level tasks attempted from video data: object recognition, segmentation, 3D reconstruction, etc. are not really catered for in this (or any existing) framework, and would still required a great deal of effort to develop from the bottom-up.

-This is then then overarching theme for further investigation in the next section...
+This is then then overarching theme for further investigation in the next chapter...